LouisAsanaka/Valorant-Zone-Stats/README.md

 ## Usage
 Make sure the program is running on a computer where you are logged into VALORANT.
 Click on the "Fetch User" button, then click on the "Fetch Matches" button.
 This may take a while the first time, since it will be grabbing your recent matches from VALORANT.
-If matches do not appear, try changing your region.
+If matches do not appear, try changing your region (which is automatically detected the first time you run the program.

 The regions are: NA (North America), AP (Asia Pacific), EU (Europe), KO (Korea), BR (Brazil), LATAM (Latin America)